Yacht Charter French Polynesia

 A long haul escape for almost everyone who charters a yacht in this far off part of the South Pacific, you are guaranteed the adventure of a lifetime.
 Swimming from white (and black) sandy beaches and sailing in comfortable SE Trade Winds.
 Seeing sea turtles and manta rays in their home environment, and perhaps climbing an extinct volcano to see far off horizons.
 A French Polynesia yacht charter is one of those experiences you will never forget.

-What kind of Yachts can I hire in French Polynesia
+What kind of Yachts can I rent in French Polynesia

-You can hire a motorboat, RIB, catamaran or sailboat on bareboat terms in French Polynesia, or you can hire a skipper to help you.
-For a luxury yacht or super yacht you will hire the crew and skipper as part of the package.
+You can rent a motorboat, RIB, catamaran or sailboat on bareboat terms in French Polynesia, or you can rent a captain to help you.
+For a luxury yacht or super yacht you will rent the crew and captain as part of the package.

 Consider your budget, sailing experience, whom you are taking sailing and where exactly you wish to go.
 Have you the sailing qualifications to do the trip?
 They can be very tight as to these requirements.

-What are the best time to hire a Yacht in French Polynesia?
+What are the best time to rent a Yacht in French Polynesia?

 May to October is the main sailing season in French Polynesia though it can be pleasant sailing most of the rest of the year.

-Do you have to pay a deposit when hiring a Yacht in French Polynesia?
+Do you have to pay a deposit when renting a Yacht in French Polynesia?

-You will typically pay 50% upfront on booking the yacht hire and the balance on arrival.
+You will typically pay 50% upfront on reservation the yacht rent and the balance on arrival.
 You will either pay a security deposit with your credit card on departure or can get insurance covering damage in advance.